Definition: Aperture

 22 Extremely restricted Virtual infinity

 Although the aperture size is measured in f/stops modern cameras allow great flexibility.
 Most modern lenses and cameras work on thirds of f/stops.
 So in the table above some of the stops are one third measures of a full stop.
-You camera will probably have all the one third stops available for the whole range.
+Your camera will probably have all the one third stops available for the whole range.
 The table is only a notional example.
-It only shows some of the settings to give a guide.
+It only shows some settings as a guide.

 [refdefA]#4286 #